Looking for information on diatomaceous earth?

 As a result, you have a recipe for disaster with people reading, sharing, and spreading anecdotal information stemming from these articles about a topic potentially affecting thousands of people causing respiratory issues and/or further pest problems.

-Not convinced?
 Here’s an example of someone on Amazon recommending someone to use Pool Grade DE to kill bed bugs…

 Based on this comment, someone who doesn’t know better might act on that information and start spreading pool grade DE throughout his or her house, which is extremely dangerous.